abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 >
 > “Yes, lord.”
 >
-> “What do you think, Kalāmas?
+> “What do you think, Kālāmas?
 When lack of aversion arises in a person,
 > does it arise for welfare or for harm?”
 >
 > “For welfare, lord.”